mtceballos/SIRENAdoc/SIRENAfunctions.rst

         Number of necessary lags to establish the tstart (currently limited to 5)

-.. cpp:function:: int FindSecondariesA1(int maxPulsesPerRecord, gsl_vector *adjustedDerivative, double adaptativethreshold, ReconstructInitSIRENA *reconstruct_init, int tstartFirstEvent, int *numberPulses, gsl_vector **tstartgsl, gsl_vector **flagTruncated, gsl_vector **maxDERgsl, gsl_vector **lagsgsl)
+.. cpp:function:: int FindSecondariesSTC(int maxPulsesPerRecord, gsl_vector *adjustedDerivative, double adaptativethreshold, ReconstructInitSIRENA *reconstruct_init, int tstartFirstEvent, int *numberPulses, gsl_vector **tstartgsl, gsl_vector **flagTruncated, gsl_vector **maxDERgsl, gsl_vector **lagsgsl)

     Located in file: *pulseprocess.cpp*

-    This function runs after :cpp:func:`InitialTriggering` to find all the events (except the first one) in the first derivative of the (low-pass filtered) record by using the Alternative 1 method.
+    This function runs after :cpp:func:`InitialTriggering` to find all the events (except the first one) in the first derivative of the (low-pass filtered) record by using the Single Threshold Crossing method.

     Steps: